-Besides these costs, short sellers have others that increase short-selling’s cost relative to going long a security:
+Besides these costs, short sellers have others that increase short-selling’s expense relative to going long on a security:

 - Margin loans: When you short a stock, you rack up a margin loan for the value of the stock you’ve borrowed.
 You’ll pay the broker’s rates on margin loans, which may run higher than 10 percent annually.

 - Cost of borrow: Short sellers are also charged a “cost of borrow” for shares they are lent.
 That may be a charge of just a few percent annually, though on highly popular shorted stocks, it may surge to over 20 percent.
 This fee typically goes into the pocket of your broker, though at least one brokerage (Interactive Brokers) splits that fee with the stock’s owner.

 - Dividends: If you short a stock that pays a dividend, you’ll also have to pay back any dividends that were paid out during the period when you shorted the stock.
 That could add another few percent annually to the cost of shorting the stock.

 Plus, short sellers face a stock market that has a long-term upward bias, even if many of its companies do fail.

 “The deck is actually stacked against the short seller, as stock prices do typically rise,” says Robert R. Johnson, professor of finance at Creighton University, pointing to the S&P 500 index’s long-term record of rising about 10 percent annually since the 1920s.
 “Someone who consistently short sells the market is consistently a loser.”